demis27/microservices-kickoff/java/micronaut/doc/Step0.md

 ## Step 0 : Requirements and initialise mongodb

-This step contains requirements and somme initialisation for the project.
+This step contains requirements and some initialisation for the project.

 * [Requirement](#requirement)
 * [Use Mongodb as a docker image](#use-mongodb-as-a-docker-image)